openharmony/docs/en/application-dev/application-models/app-linking-startup.md

 ## Overview

 In App Linking, the system directs users to specific content in the target application based on the passed-in URI (HTTPS link).
-Unlike Deep Link, users can directly access the content regardless of whether the target application is installed.
+Unlike [Deep Linking](deep-linking-startup.md), users can directly access the content regardless of whether the target application is installed.

 ## When to Use